iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 <h3 name='svm'>5.
 Support Vector Machine | SVM</h3>

+- A method used to separate data into different classes using a boundary (line or hyperplane).
-- Aims to find an optimal hyperplane that classifies the distinct classes with maximum margin in N-dimensional space.
+- SVM finds an optimal hyperplane that classifies the distinct classes with maximum margin in N-dimensional space.
 - Hyperplanes are decision boundaries that help to classify the data points.
 Data points are called Support Vectors.
+- SVM finds the best boundary (hyperplane) that separates classes (maximizes distance from nearest points)
 - SVM can be used for linear and non-linear regression and classification.
 - SVM can manage high dimensional data and nonlinear relationships between the data points.
 - SVM uses kernel trick for non-linear data which creates a kernel matrix in N-dimensional space for linear separation.
 - Works better even if the data set has a lot of outliers (Because SVM focus only on support vectors closest to the hyperplane)
 - Take a long time to train and predict if the number of observations is very large.
 - Kernel functions: Linear | Radial basis function ( RBF ) | Polynomial | Exponential.
+- Key Terms: Hyperplane (Decision Boundary) | Margin (Distance from boundary) | Support Vectors (Closest points)

+**Kernel Trick**
+- A technique used in Support Vector Machine to handle data that cannot be separated with a straight line.
+- If data can’t be separated in current space, move it to a higher dimension where it becomes separable.

+**Real Life Analogy:**
+Think of dots arranged in a circle 🎯
+- In 2D, you cannot draw a straight line to separate them, but if you lift them into 3D, you can separate with a plane Same data, different perspective = problem solved.

 ### Benefits